Getting ahead of the competition - fairly

 - Our specialist team offers up-to-date advice on key legal principles, helping you avoid pitfalls

-- We will constantly update you – in person, in writing, online and by email – on the latest commercial activity and legislative changes
+- We will regularly update you – in person, in writing, online and by email – on the latest commercial activity and legislative changes

-We can help you minimise antitrust risk under EU, UK and other national competition laws, as well as steering you through any antitrust or market investigation you face.
-We can also help you successfully bring claims or defend disputes involving EU/UK competition law or other EU-based rules.
+We can help you minimise antitrust risk under UK competition laws, as well as steering you through any antitrust, merger or market investigation you face.
+We can also help you successfully bring claims or defend disputes involving UK competition law, including competition litigation, cartel damages actions and class actions.

-Led by Head of Competition, Andrew Maxwell, Freeths have a dedicated and expert Competition Team advising, representing and trusted by clients on all aspects of UK and EU competition law, antitrust and regulation.
+Led by Head of Competition, Andrew Maxwell, Freeths have a dedicated and expert Competition department advising, representing and trusted by clients on all aspects of UK competition law, antitrust, merger control, dispute management and regulation.

-We also have a wide variety of sector experts who can help you with Corporate Defence & Regulatory, Financial Services, Food, Healthcare, Hospitality & Leisure, Insurance, Pharmaceuticals or Retail concerns.
+We also have a wide variety of sector experts who can help you with Corporate Defence & Regulatory, Energy and Waste, Financial Services, Food, Healthcare, Hospitality & Leisure, Insurance, Pharmaceuticals, Procurement or Retail concerns.

-Call our Competition team now to find out how we can help you.
+Call any member of our expert department now to find out how we can help you.

 0190 835 0200

-“We have always been extremely impressed with the service provided by James.”
+“We have always been extremely impressed with the service provided.”

 "Freeths’ lawyers are acknowledged for their ‘excellent service and specialist expertise'."

-“Simon is very responsive, personable and provides practical solutions tailored to our needs.
-He is a pleasure to work with.”
+“...very responsive, personable and provides practical solutions tailored to our needs.
+A pleasure to work with.”

 (Julia Runnacles, (then) Head of Legal, Hasbro Europe)